Abhay2021/flash-sales-site/readme.rst

-make a folder with name "deals" clone the repositery inside that folder. admin dashboard : www.abc.com/deals/admin/dashboard/1 (last parameter in url is admin id) add deals : click on add deals in admin dashboard admin logout : click logout button in admin dashboard
+make a folder with name "deals" clone the repositery inside that folder. admin dashboard : www.abc.com/deals/admin/dashboard/1 (last parameter in url is admin id) add deals : click on add deals button in admin dashboard admin logout : click logout button in admin dashboard

-User dashboard : www.abc.com/deals/user/dashboard/2 (last parameter in url is user id) shop more : click on add deals in User dashboard
-User logout : click logout button in User dashboard
+User dashboard : www.abc.com/deals/user/dashboard/2 (last parameter in url is user id) shop more : click on shop more button in User dashboard User logout : click logout button in User dashboard